What Amplifier Is

 The CLI can feel similar because it includes the same genre of parts: a streaming terminal UI, a tool-calling loop, local filesystem and shell tools, session persistence, etc. The key difference is that Amplifier is designed so those behaviors are assembled from modules and bundles rather than being one fixed monolith.

-Amplifier uses bundles as the primary way to configure and compose capabilities.
+Amplifier uses bundles to configure what each session can do.
 A bundle is a markdown file with YAML frontmatter that specifies:

 - Which modules to load (providers, tools, hooks, orchestrators)